-Poncha - Ponca is the sweetest blackberry to be developed from the Arkansas program and many believe this variety has achieved "the pinnacle of flavor".
+Poncha - Poncha is the sweetest blackberry to be developed from the Arkansas program and many believe this variety has achieved "the pinnacle of flavor".
 It is a Thorn-less and Upright berry that ripen early in the season.
 It has a long fruiting season that grows on thorn-less canes that grow 4'-6' tall.
 No trellis is needed but it can be used if you prefer.
+It produces a good amount of secondary blooms so you can get fruit even if there is a late frost.